Human rights in Germany: Freedom of press

-Freedom of press is generally very established in Germany; the 2009 Press Freedom Index of Reporters Without Borders rates Germany at place 18 of 175 countries.
+Freedom of press is generally established in Germany; the 2009 Press Freedom Index of Reporters Without Borders rates Germany at place 18 of 175 countries.

 The most notable incident involving free press restrictions was the Spiegel scandal of 1962, when the Minister of Defense Franz Josef Strauß ordered the unlawful arrest of several journalists after an article accusing him of bribery.
 The scandal led to the dismissial of Strauß from office and severely damaged the reputation of Chancellor Konrad Adenauer.

 In 2005, minister of the interior Otto Schily authorized a raid of offices of the periodical Cicero, which was criticized as an attack on press freedom by part of the German press.
 The raid was based on a substantiated suspicion of leaking of state secrets.
 However, on February 27, 2007, the Federal Constitutional Court ruled that suspicion that a journalist is aiding the betrayal of state secrets is not sufficient to warrant a search, and thus the raid was illegal.
 The finding has been widely regarded as a strengthening of press freedom.